Carina LundbyHospital Pharmacy Funen, Odense University Hospital

 Per DamkierClinical Pharmacology, Odense University Hospital

-The unit is represented by professor, consultant Per Damkier, who has published more than 175 peer-reviewed papers, spanning broadly across most aspects of medication use.
+The unit is represented by research leader, professor, consultant Per Damkier, who has published more than 200 peer-reviewed papers, spanning broadly across most aspects of medication use.

 Jens SøndergaardResearch Unit For General Practice, University of Southern Denmark

-The research unit embraces all aspects of primary care research including clinical trials, epidemiology, organisational research, implementation methods and research on chronic diseases.
-The research unit currently counts seven professors, fourteen associate professors, and >40 post docs, PhD students and support staff.
+The research unit embraces all aspects of primary care research, including clinical trials, epidemiology, organizational research, implementation methods, and research on chronic diseases.
+The research unit currently counts seven professors, fourteen associate professors, and >40 postdocs, PhD students, and support staff.
 Read more about it here

-The unit is represented by research leader, professor Jens Søndergaard, general practitioner and clinical pharmacologist.
-He has published more than 250 peer-reviewed papers.
+The unit is represented by research leader, professor, general practitioner, clinical pharmacologist Jens Søndergaard.
+He has published more than 350 peer-reviewed papers.

 A portfolio of projects including literature reviews, qualitative studies and quantitative studies to describe patient’s, relatives’ and health care professionals’ barriers regarding deprescribing.